 Georgia has two types of vehicular homicide: first degree and second degree.
 First-degree vehicular homicide involves causing the death of another person while:

-Second degree vehicular homicide—the less serious of the two types—is defined as causing the death of another person while committing any traffic offense other than those specified above.
+Second-degree vehicular homicide—the less serious of the two types—is defined as causing the death of another person while committing any traffic offense (like speeding or running a red light) other than those specified above.

 Habitual violators.
 Under Georgia law, a “habitual violator” is a motorist who is convicted of three or more of certain serious traffic-related crimes within a five-year period.
 For purposes of the habitual violator statute, qualifying traffic offenses include DUI, reckless driving, vehicular homicide, hit and run, fleeing an officer, and any felony involving a motor vehicle.

 Causation.
 A motorist can be convicted of vehicular homicide only if there’s proof that the driving was a legal cause of the death.
 In other words, there needs to be a direct link between the defendant’s driving and the death.

 The consequences of a vehicular homicide conviction depend on the circumstances.
 But generally, the possible penalties are:

 HOW MUCH TIME WOULD YOU ACTUALLY SPEND IN JAIL?

 Sentencing law is complex.
 For example, a statute might list a “minimum” jail sentence that’s longer than the actual amount of time (if any) a defendant will have to spend behind bars.
 All kinds of factors can affect actual punishment, including credits for good in-custody behavior and jail-alternative work programs.
 And in many cases, the judge can “suspend” all or a portion of the sentence—meaning the defendant has to serve only the non-suspended part of the jail term.

 If you face criminal charges, consult an experienced criminal defense lawyer.
 An attorney with command of the rules in your jurisdiction will be able to explain the law as it applies to your situation.